joekarasek/epicodus-hike-guide/README.md

 * [Ember CLI](http://ember-cli.com/)
 * [PhantomJS](http://phantomjs.org/)

-***
-## Installation
+### Installation

-1. In your terminal, change directories to your desktop using `cd desktop`
-2. Run the following command: `git clone <repository-url>`
-3. Use `cd epicodus-hike-guide` to change into the project directory
-4. `npm install`
-5. `bower install`
-6. While in the terminal use the command `touch .env` This will create a file for storing api keys you will obtain.
+* This application requires two [API keys](https://en.wikipedia.org/wiki/Application_programming_interface_key) to work.
+You will need to obtain these keys and place them in the file `/.env`.
-7. To obtain a TrailAPI key visit https://market.mashape.com/trailapi/trailapi.
+  * To obtain a TrailAPI key visit https://market.mashape.com/trailapi/trailapi.
 You may have to signup but dont worry, it's free!
-8. Visit http://openweathermap.org/ and signup to get a weather API key (also free).
+  * Visit http://openweathermap.org/ and signup to get a weather API key (also free).
-9. Once you have both keys return the the .env file created in step 6 and insert the following
+  * Your .env file will need to look like this...

-`export trailApiKey="TRAIL API KEY HERE"`
+    export trailApiKey="TRAIL API KEY HERE"
-`export weatherApiKey="WEATHER API KEY HERE"`
+    export weatherApiKey="WEATHER API KEY HERE"
-10. You are now ready to start the Server!

-***
-## Starting the Server
+* Install dependencies.
+  * `npm install`
+  * `bower install`
+* Launch a local server through ember.
   * `source .env && ember s`
-* Visit your app at [http://localhost:4200](http://localhost:4200).
+* View the app at [http://localhost:4200](http://localhost:4200).

-***

-## Additional Commands

-* `ember test`
-* `ember test --server`
-* `ember build` (development)
-* `ember build --environment production` (production)

 ***
 ## Further Reading / Useful Links